civol/HDLRuby/README.md

          47,82,99,13, 5,77,2,4]).(:my_circuit)
 ```

-As seen in the example above, a piece of code is passed as an argument
-using the proc keyword.
+This lets you reconfigure the arithmetic logic without changing the core circuit.

-A second possible approach provided by HDLRuby is to declare a new data
+As second possible approach, HDLRuby also allows you to define custom data types with redefined operators:
-type with redefined addition and multiplication operators.
-For the case
-of a 16-bit saturated addition and multiplication the following generic
-data type can be defined (for signed computations):

 ```
 signed[16].typedef(:sat16_1000)